bmutinda/VutaImage/README.md

 VutaImage
 =========

-Android Libray that makes it easy to download images with a simple and straight forward api.
+Android Library that makes it easy to download images with a simple and straight forward api.